 - Before slicing the meat, allow it to rest for at least 5 minutes to ensure that the juices stay in the meat.

-- Keep in mind, the roast will “continue to cook” internally as it rests for a few minutes before slicing.
-Therefore, keep an eye on the thermometer at the last few minutes of cooking.
+- Keep in mind, that the roast will “continue to cook” internally as it rests for a few minutes before slicing.
+Therefore, keep an eye on the thermometer during the last few minutes of cooking.

 What if we Don’t Have an Outside Grill?

 If you don’t have an outside grill, you can sear the tenderloin in a large cast-iron skillet or in your roasting (without the rack) on high heat, and on the stove-top.
 You can add additional olive oil when searing if needed.
 Following the same directions as in our recipe card, rotate it every 3 minutes, to brown the outside before finishing it in the oven.